Being a person of character means living with integrity.

 But later, someone else will ask you what you really think of their outfit.

 Then you will be in a bind.

-Additionally, that person may lose a potential job or relationship if that outfit doesn’t fit with the norms of their world or culture.
+That person may lose a potential job or relationship if that outfit doesn’t fit with the norms of their world or culture.

 You just set them up for failure by not being honest.

-I am NOT suggesting that we should be cruel.
+I am not suggesting that we should be cruel.

 Did you do that today?

 You may lose a job or a relationship.

 But ultimately, your character will be stronger because you told the truth.

 2. Have I been faithful to my set of values?